MintStockfish/Keylogger-Linux-X11/README.md

     ./keylogger
     ```

     The program will now run in your terminal, capturing input passively.
-The log file (`log.txt`) and `screenshots/` directory will be created in the project's root folder (the one containing `src/`).
+The log file (`log.txt`) and `screenshots/` directory will be created in the build folder.

 5.  **Stop the program:**
     Press the `Escape` key in any window to terminate the program and save the final log.